cliqz-oss/browser-ios/README.md

 This branch is an up-to-date development branch.

 This branch works with Xcode 7.3.1, and supports iOS 8.2 and 9.x.
-Although you can only run and debug from Xcode on a 9.2.1 device.
+However, you can only run and debug from Xcode on a 9.2.1 device.

-Please make sure you aim your pull requests in the right direction.

 Getting involved
 ----------------

 We encourage you to participate in this open source project.
-We love Pull Requests, Bug Reports, ideas, (security) code reviews or any kind of positive contribution.
+We love pull requests, bug reports, ideas, (security) code reviews or any kind of positive contribution.

-This is a work in progress on some early ideas.
-Don't get too attached to this code.
-Tomorrow everything will be different.

-Likewise, the design and UX is still in flux.
-Don't get attached to them.
-They will change tomorrow!

 Building the code
 -----------------